pagu-project/pagu/docs/getting-started.md

 ### 4. Wallet Requirements (Optional)

 Pagu requires a Pactus wallet to manage transactions.
-If you don’t have a wallet, follow the [instructions to create one](https://docs.pactus.org/tutorials/pactus-wallet/#create-a-wallet).
+If you don't have a wallet, follow the [instructions to create one](https://docs.pactus.org/tutorials/pactus-wallet/#create-a-wallet).
 A wallet is essential for sending transactions through Pagu.

 ### 5. Discord Setup (Optional)